reTHINK-project/specs/tutorials/readme.md

 It introduces a new service paradigm - Hyperties - to facilitate the development of complex decentralized Web Applications according to Microservices architectural patterns.

-## Security: sandboxes

-The Web developer does not have to deal with low level details of the architecture.
-The sandboxes and the management of hyperties and protostubs is done by the core framework.
-The sandboxes allows to isolate code from different providers reducing the risk of suffering cross-site scripting attacks.

 ## Interoperability: Protostubs

 In a standard Web Application, developers need to know in advance with which services providers it will be necessary to interact.
 The number of protocols an application can speak is limited in implementation time and it can not change without modifying the code.
 In reTHINK the protocol-on-the-fly concept is used.
 If you need to interact with a service which uses protocol A, the framework will provide you on-the-fly a piece of code called protostub which will be executed in the right sandbox.
 This protostub will speak protocol A and it will expose a common API to the Hyperty Core Runtime.
 The Web Developer will not need to deal with this complexity.